 Extended sick leave without pay will be granted for qualifying employees as mandated by the Family & Medical Leave act.
 All other sick leave is covered by the following provisions:

-Sick leave with pay shall mean an employee's absence form duty is because of illness or injury to the employee or to a member of the employee's immediate family.
+Sick leave with pay shall mean an employee's absence from duty is because of illness or injury to the employee or to a member of the employee's immediate family.
 Visits to the doctor or dentist may be counted as sick leave.

 All staff members, when absent due to illness, are required to call their immediate supervisor daily and early enough in the day for other coverage to be arranged.
 Phone calls must be made within 30 minutes prior to starting time.
 The employee must make the phone call.
 Failure of a staff member to call may result in an unexcused absence for which pay will not be granted, or other disciplinary action may be taken.